DallanQ/lotr_journeys_in_middle_earth/QA.md

 [when-you-test-timing-question](https://boardgamegeek.com/thread/2426788/when-you-test-timing-question)

-> When using a skill card that allows you to discard the card to add a success, when do you need to decide?
-Is it “When you test” triggered before you draw the cards from your deck, or after you draw the cards.
-> Can you decide to apply the skill card when you already know what the un-modified result will be or do you need to decide before you draw the cards?
+> When using a skill card that lets you discard it to add a success, when do you decide to use it?
+Is it triggered "when you test," before drawing cards from your deck, or after drawing them?
+Can you wait until you know the unmodified result, or must you decide before drawing the cards?

 Discarding the card is done anytime during the test, just do it when it is more convenient for you.
 Eventually to pass a test that would have otherwise failed.

 [hero-travel-and-inspiration-questions](https://boardgamegeek.com/thread/2246164/hero-travel-and-inspiration-questions)

-> Travel
-> Can heroes travel through occupied enemy spaces?
-I didn't see anything in the rule book that indicated heroes must stop when entering a space with enemies (much like other games), so I wondered if you can just move right through them.
+> Can heroes travel through spaces occupied by enemies?
+I didn’t find anything in the rulebook that says heroes must stop when entering an enemy-occupied space, unlike in other games.
+So, can they move right through it?

 Point 60.4 from the RRG: If a hero wishes to move out of a space that contains one or more readied enemy groups, before that hero moves the must provoke each readied enemy group in the space.

-> Paying Inspiration
-> We ran into a scenario last night where someone failed a test and had to take some damage and lose 1 Inspiration.
-What happens if you don't have any Inspiration?
-Is there some sort of penalty involved in that scenario?
-There was no mention in the app,so we all wondered about this result.
-Ultimately, we determined there would not be a penalty since there was no mention of one.
+> We encountered a situation where a player failed a test, took damage, and lost 1 Inspiration.
+What happens if you don’t have any Inspiration left?
+Is there a penalty for this?
+Since the app didn’t mention any penalty, we assumed there wouldn't be one.

 If you don't have the inspiration to lose, then there is no additional penalty.
 This is also true for similar situations, such as discarding a prepared card when you have none.